housecurve/housecurve.github.io/docs/manual/file_formats.md

 ## Measurements

 Saved measurements can be exported as impulse responses for use in other tools.
 The file format is a monural [WAV](https://en.wikipedia.org/wiki/WAV).
 Samples are 32-bit floating point.
-The impulse response is windowed to be 500 ms in length, with the peak occurring at the first sample.
+The impulse response peak will appear at 250 ms, when no delays are present.
 The file is padded out to 1 second in length.

 ## Filters